MikeMcl/big.js/README.md

 * ICU4J: com.ibm.icu.math.BigDecimal
 <https://github.com/dtrebbien/BigDecimal.js>

-The BigDecimal in Node's npm registry is the GWT version; unfortunately, it has serious bugs, see the Node script *perf/lib/bigdecimal_GWT/bugs.js* for examples of flaws in its *remainder*, *divide* and *compareTo* methods.
+The BigDecimal in Node's npm registry is the GWT version.
+Despite its seeming popularity I have found it to have some serious bugs, see the Node script *perf/lib/bigdecimal_GWT/bugs.js* for examples of flaws in its *remainder*, *divide* and *compareTo* methods.

 *bigtime.js* is a Node command-line application which tests the performance of big.js against the GWT version of BigDecimal from the npm registry.